 Both are popular choices in the market; let us discuss some of the major difference:

-- Reporting: Jira tool makes reporting very easy by tracking each and every task and issue in a project and we can use JQL, Jira query language which enables to filter the issues and report whichever issues we want whereas TFS has generates reports of teams tasks, issue tracking, backlog, and work items at any point of time but Jira reporting is good.
+- Reporting: Jira tool makes reporting very easy by tracking each and every task and issue in a project, and we can use JQL, Jira query language, which enables us to filter the issues and report whichever issues we want, whereas TFS has generates reports of teams tasks, issue tracking, backlog, and work items at any point of time but Jira reporting is good.

-- Native mobile support: Jira tools provide support for native mobile application development with Jira software for iPhone and Android with our source code in single place and track team progress in real time and discuss the issues from anywhere and assign issues whereas TFS supports some features of native mobile application development.
+- Native mobile support: Jira tools support native mobile application development with Jira software for iPhone and Android with our source code in a single place and track team progress in real-time and discuss the issues from anywhere and assign issues TFS supports some features of native mobile application development.

-- Pricing: Jira tool provides different types of pricing based on the user requirements such as free trial version with limited functionality, Premium consulting/ integration services, with no entry level setup fee and, additional pricing based on services whereas TFS provides different types of pricing such as free trial version, Premium consulting/ integration services, with no entry level setup fee and, additional pricing.
+- Pricing: Jira tool provides different types of pricing based on the user requirements such as the free trial version with limited functionality, Premium consulting/ integration services, with no entry-level setup fee and, additional pricing based on services whereas TFS provides different types of pricing such as free trial version, Premium consulting/ integration services, with no entry-level setup fee and, additional pricing.

-- Implementation: Jira tool provides lot of features so users need to take time to implement Jira fully for their project and workflows as one time work later on we can use for lifelong with minimal changes whereas TFS has so many features but the way they implemented is very poor and users suggested to TFS that don’t push every change to production without having a trial run of the changes.
+- Implementation: Jira tool provides a lot of features, so users need to take time to implement Jira fully for their project and workflows as one time work later on we can use for lifelong with minimal changes whereas TFS has so many features, but the way they implemented is very poor, and users suggested to TFS that don’t push every change to production without having a trial run of the changes.